What is Wrongful Death?

 How do I receive payments?

-Typically insurance providers pay damages for wrongful death suits.
-However, courts hold the defendant liable in instances where the insurance liability coverage is insufficient.
-In addition, according to the IRS, most wrongful death settlements are non-taxable and intended to account for the pain and suffering of the family.
+Typically, insurance providers pay damages for wrongful death suits.
+However, courts hold the defendant liable when the insurance liability coverage is insufficient.
+In addition, according to the IRS, most wrongful death settlements are non-taxable and intended to compensate for the family's pain and suffering.
 Punitive damages may be taxed.